 Definition of Factors

 In mathematics, a factor of a number is an integer that divides the number evenly, meaning without any remainder.
-For example, if we say that 'a' is a factor of 'b', it means that b ÷ a results in an integer.
+To give you an idea, if we say that 'a' is a factor of 'b', it means that b ÷ a results in an integer.
 Factors are crucial in number theory as they help in understanding the divisibility and composition of numbers.
 Every integer has at least two factors: 1 and the number itself.
 Numbers with only these two factors are known as prime numbers.

 Scientific Foundation